ipfs-shipyard/space/DESIGN.md

-This is an overview of the current protocol design implemented in the `block-streamer/` application and a few open questions for the future.
+This is an overview of the current data transfer protocol implemented in the `block-streamer/` application and a few open questions for the future.

 ## Current Design